-See the man in the old picture with a fishing rod on the jetty to the the Thorpe side of the river; all around him is countryside.
-This was to be built upon during the next forty years, with Riverside Road, Norwich gas works, the Rosary Cemetery and of course the Railway Station turning this peaceful spot into a hub of business activity.
+See the man with a fishing rod on the jetty to the the Thorpe side of the river; all around him is countryside.
+This was to be built upon during the next fifty years, with Riverside Road, Norwich gas works, the Rosary Cemetery and of course the Railway Station turning this peaceful spot into a hub of urban activity.
 The river bank to the left of the picture is now the Norwich Yacht Station.
 Even a few years after this view was drawn, the artists of the Norwich School painted a more industrial river bank, with a boat builders yard opposite Cow Tower.

-The short dyke which leads up to Pulls Ferry is an ancient waterway.
-The canal is now only a short stub, but in the middle ages it went under the arch of the building and deep into the Close.
-It was used to bring river traffic to the Cathedral, including barges carrying stone for building it.
+The short dyke which leads up to Pulls Ferry is what remains of a very ancient waterway.
+The canal is now only a short stub, but in the middle ages it went under the arch of the building and deep into the Cathedral Close.
+It was used to bring river traffic right up to the Cathedral, including barges carrying stone for building it.
 This came from Caen in France; did the vessels go all the way across the channel and end up at the canal?
-When Caen stone was first used on the Cathedral there was no port of Yarmouth and sea-going ships were very small, so they probably did.
-Certainly it must have made the river a place of great activity, because not only was stone being brought in for the cathedral but for the castle too.
-Later Yarmouth insisted on unloading all ships that entered port.
-It was a very profitable business.
+When Caen stone was first used on the Cathedral in the 11th century there was no port of Yarmouth, and sea-going ships were very small, so they probably did.
+Certainly it must have made the river a place of great activity, because not only was stone being brought in for the Cathedral, but for the castle too.
+Later Yarmouth insisted on unloading all ships that entered harbour.
+It was a very profitable business for the port.

 As you can tell, Pulls Ferry is not only a picturesque part of the Norwich scene, but also an historic one, having originally been the Watergate to the monastery.
 It goes back over 900 years.

 THE BLOG FOR MEMORIES OF EAST ANGLIAN LIFE